timpending/comp-sci-curriculum/Unit-2/02-linked-lists-intro.md

 By the end of this lesson you should be able to:

-1. Implement a singly linked list using JavaScript
+1. Implement linked lists using JavaScript
-1. Write and describe basic algorithms associated with manipulating singly linked lists
+1. Write and describe basic algorithms associated with manipulating linked lists
-1. Reverse a singly linked list in place iteratively and recursively
+1. Advanced: Reverse a linked list in place iteratively and recursively

 ## Data Structures And Memory